 Like several of the above attractions, you can expect the National Palace Museum, Taipei’s most famous museum, to close its doors on Lunar New Year’s Eve.
 For the remaining days of the holiday, the museum usually adopts reduced holiday hours, closing around 4:30 p.m. (with the last ticket sold at 3:40 p.m.)
 It’s always best to double check in advance.

 Because it is one of the few major indoor attractions open, the National Palace Museum can be a little busy during Spring Festival.
 Keep in mind that the museum limits daily visitors.

 7. Taipei Children’s Amusement Park during Chinese New Year

 Just like Taipei Zoo and Maokong Gondola, the Taipei Children’s Amusement Park is closed on New Year’s Eve and resumes normal hours on the other days.
 The Taipei Children’s Amusement Park is also included on the Taipei Unlimited Fun Pass (entrance fee only, rides cost extra).

 Some larger theme parks in Taiwan, including Leofoo Village in Hsinchu, are open every day of the year.

 8. Beitou Hot Springs during Chinese New Year

 One of the best things to do in Taiwan in winter is soaking in hot springs, and Beitou is the only MRT-accessible hot spring village in Taipei.

 Since most hot springs in Beitou are run by large hotels and resorts, these remain open any day of the year.
-See my detailed guide to Beitou for the best ones.
+See my guide to Beitou for the best ones.

 9. Visiting Temples during Chinese New Year